ahmedb24/Pizza-Delievery-API/README.md

 # Pizza-Delievery-API
-A Nodejs API with zero external libraries
+An API built with Nodejs and zero external libraries.

 This project seeks to illustrate how powerful Nodejs can be from handling requests to spinning